 After decades of raising you to be the educated and accomplished individual that you are, it is now time to start giving back to your parents.
 That could come in many forms, like pampering them with a relaxing trip to the spa every once in a while, or even a sumptuous meal at a restaurant where they do not have to clean up after.

 Still, nothing beats the gift of staying together as a family.
 Now that you have made the lion city your home as a new citizen, your folks might appreciate moving to the Lion City as well.
 Thankfully, the Singapore government has made it possible for your aged parents to join your family as you embark on this new phase of life, by obtaining Permanent Residency status.
-But how do you ensure that your father and mother become PRs here in the little red dot, given strict regulations by the Immigration & Checkpoints Authorities (ICA)?
+But how do you make the most out of the application on behalf of your father and mother, given the strict regulations?

 Read on to find out how you can increase the success of your folks’ applications and help them realise their dreams of spending their retirement years in the elderly-friendly lion city.